Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 \subsection{Time Dependence}

-Next, we consider the time dependence of complexity for the complex scalar charged TFD.
-To calculate complexity at arbitrary times, we evaluate eqs.~\eqref{eq:ciaccino}-\eqref{eq:piano} in integral form \eqref{eq:flambe}, using \eqref{eq:Topaz} with the relative covariance matrices \eqref{eq:Rose} and \eqref{eq:Felix} to compute the complexity for single modes.
+Next, we consider the time dependence of complexity for the complex scalar cTFD.
+To calculate complexity at arbitrary times, we integrate eq.~\eqref{finalfinal} over all modes, cf.~eq.~\eqref{eq:flambe}.
 At general times, it is cumbersome to write analytic expressions for these relative covariance matrices, so we immediately resort to numerics.
-We plot complexity against time in the $LR$ basis in figures \ref{fig:caprese}-\ref{fig:acquacotta} and in the $LR_\Cbb$ basis in figures \ref{fig:risiEBisi}-\ref{fig:acquacotta2}.
+We plot the complexity against time in the neutral limit (for both the $LR$ and the $LR_\Cbb$ bases) in figure \ref{fig:caprese} and for general $|\mu|\le m$ in the $LR$ basis in figures \ref{fig:buschetta}-\ref{fig:acquacotta} and in the $LR_\Cbb$ basis in figures \ref{fig:Belle}-\ref{fig:acquacotta2}.

-In the $LR$ basis, taking $\mu=0$ (figure \ref{fig:caprese}) does not recover the results given for the uncharged TFD of a real scalar in \cite{TFD}.
-In particular, note that in figure \ref{fig:caprese}, the late time complexity becomes arbitrarily large as $\bar{\gamma}=\frac{1}{\beta m_\rf}$ is taken to be very small or very large.
-This discrepancy with \cite{TFD} is due to the fact that the `$LR$' basis used for the real scalar there is more analogous to the $LR_\Cbb$ basis here.
-Indeed, we have verified that taking $\mu=0$ in the $LR_\Cbb$ basis here recovers $\sqrt{2}$ times the complexity of one uncharged TFD, as given in the `$LR$' basis of \cite{TFD}.
-In figure \ref{fig:risiEBisi}, we see that taking extreme values of $\bar{\gamma}=\frac{1}{\beta m_\rf}$ gives a finite limit for complexity at all times.
+Starting with the neutral $\mu=0$ limit in figure \ref{fig:caprese}, we observe that the complexity in the $LR$ basis (figure \ref{fig:whyAmISad}) does not recover the results for the time dependence of the uncharged TFD of a real scalar given in \cite{TFD}.
+In particular, note that the late time complexity becomes arbitrarily large as $\beta m_\rf$ is taken to be very small or very large.
+This discrepancy with \cite{TFD} is due to the fact that the `$LR$' basis used for the real scalar there is more analogous to the $LR_\Cbb$ basis of the original complex operators here.
+On the other hand, the complexity evaluated in the $LR_\Cbb$ basis (figure \ref{fig:IDonTKnow}) recovers $\sqrt{2}$ times the time dependence of the complexity of one uncharged TFD,\footnote{We have consistently used $d=4$ across all our time-dependence plots.
+We have, however, separately verified that the $d=2$ analogue of the right panel of figure \ref{fig:caprese}, upon subtracting off the initial value, matches figure 16 of \cite{TFD} with an additional factor of $\frac{1}{\sqrt{2}}$, see subsection \ref{sec:kaboom} and footnote \ref{foot:doge}.
+Recall that the entropy of the complex scalar here is double that of the real scalar in \cite{TFD}.} as given in the `$LR$' basis of \cite{TFD}.
+In particular, we see that taking extreme values of $\beta m_\rf$ gives a finite limit for the complexity at all times in the $LR_\Cbb$ basis.